muge-segmen/h2db-demo/README.md

 Notes:
+* initializeDB MUST be called at the very beginning of the tests.
+Otherwise, tables and rights will be missing and methods will fail.
 * additional endpoints are not within the scope of the task but added for creating and setting the database for the project and test purposes.
 * for authorization, instead of only checking whether user is admin, user roles are used. three different roles are defined and grant different permissions for each role. (to set up these roles and grant permissions to each roles, initializeDB method can be called before testing the other methods).
 * as there is no detailed information about what is usableSize and how to use it for the orders, size value is used instead usableSize.
+* h2db demo postman collection is added under the resources directory for sample requests of each endpoint.